 What are Composite Veneers?

-Composite Veneers, otherwise known as composite bonding, is a non-invasive procedure made with composite resin.
+Composite Veneers, or composite bonding, is a non-invasive procedure made with composite resin.
 The technique is painless since dentists only work on the tooth’s outer enamel layer.
 As a result, there is no sensitivity and minimal preparation on existing teeth.
 They are an excellent solution for immediate results.

-Depending on the patient’s teeth condition, dental bonding does not require covering the entire tooth.
+Dental bonding does not require covering the entire tooth, depending on the patient’s teeth condition.
 Some teeth may only need a portion of the tooth reshaped with resin to achieve optimum results.
 As a direct result, composite corrects minor misalignment issues.

-The composite bonding material is a similar product used for a tooth coloured filling.
-That being the case, dental bonding can repair chips and fill in gaps between your teeth.
+The composite bonding material is a similar product used for a tooth-coloured filling.
+That being the case, dental bonding can repair chips and fill gaps between teeth.

 The process of composite veneers involves applying resin to the tooth’s surface.
 The dentist then sculpts composite resin to achieve the desired shape and size of the tooth.
-Our cosmetic dentists can match your natural teeth’ texture, shade, and translucency.
+Our cosmetic dentists can match your natural teeth texture, shade, and transparency.
 Or, if you’re planning on getting multiple veneer teeth, composite resin can be used to change the colour of your teeth to a whiter shade.

 Applying composite veneers is relatively fast and can be finished in one or two visits.
 Composite resin is meticulously moulded on your teeth by a cosmetic dentist rather than a dental laboratory, unlike ceramic teeth.

-Your dentist solidifies and polishes the resin to produce a more natural tooth appearance when completed.
+When completed, your dentist solidifies and polishes the resin to produce a more natural tooth appearance.
 Consequently, they are not as durable as porcelain veneers.

-The cost of composite veneers averages between $350 to $450 per tooth but can vary if additional treatment is required to attain optimum results.
+Composite veneers cost between $400 to $450 per tooth but can vary if additional treatment is required to attain optimum results.